lebleb/ts-library-monorepo-starter/README.md

 # Monorepo + TypeScript + Jest + Eslint

+**This starter kit includes a TypeScript build that optimizes the build for speed, eliminating the need to build each project individually.**

 This is a monorepo starter kit with TypeScript, Jest, ESLint, and Commitlint pre-configured.
 The main purpose of this repository is to provide a zero-config project setup for developers who want to start writing code immediately without worrying about the initial project setup.

 ## Features